-In order to evaluate and monitor operational risk, the lines of business and functions utilise the Firm's standard risk and control self-assessment ("RCSA") process and supporting architecture.
-The RCSA process requires management to identify material inherent operational risks, assess the design and operating effectiveness of relevant controls in place to mitigate such risks, and evaluate residual risk.
+The Firm's risk and control self-assessment ("RCSA") process and supporting architecture requires management to identify material inherent operational risks, assess the design and operating effectiveness of relevant controls in place to mitigate such risks, and evaluate residual risk.
 Action plans are developed for control issues that are identified, and businesses are held accountable for tracking and resolving issues on a timely basis.
-Commencing in 2015, Risk Management will perform sample independent challenge of the RCSA program.
+Risk Management performs an independent challenge of the RCSA program including residual risk results.